 - Place 1 tbs coconut oil in a nonstick frying pan or wok, heat it up and add shrimps.
 Stir fry until pink for 2 minutes over high heat, then place the content into a bowl and let it sit while you continue.

 - Using the rest of the oil, stir fry the squash, mushrooms, bell peppers, and onion for 5 minutes.
 Add the garlic and continue cooking for about 1 minute.
 Add and simmer the sauce for about 2 minutes, or until it thickens a bit.
 Add the shrink and cook for another minute.

 Serve with brown rice!

-Flax oil, or flaxseed oil, or Leinöl in German (we like oils from Europe!), is a special ingredient for salads and other cold dishes.
+Flax oil, or flaxseed oil, is a special ingredient for salads and other cold dishes.
 It has a very interesting taste and color, but mostly, it is an oil that nutritionists and food scientists alike practically worship.
-At this point, it is widely known that Leinöl is healthy and people have really caught on about that, so it has become popular and is sought after.
+At this point, it is widely known that flaxseed is healthy and people have really caught on about that, so it has become popular and is sought after.
 However, why is it so good?

 The wonderful thing about flax oil is the high content of omega 3 and 6 fatty acids, which makes it a fantastic and unique source of these acids for vegetarians and vegans.
 Also, this type of oil cannot be heated, so you can’t use it to fry, and it also means that it needs to be manufactured at low temperatures.
 One thing you need to know is that industrial production is fast and at high temperatures and often they use chemicals, which get filtered later – this also filters a lot of the taste and color (often all of it, which is why many oils are colorless).
 However, at low temperatures and low speeds, the oil retains all of its qualities, color and taste.